 The type of font choices added on special effects or colour choices were done by a team of people who choose what they liked instead of what was best fitting for viewing.
 Design like this on paper would look like the audience was to appeal to only teenagers and early twenty years olds not people who can’t read black font over dark gray surfaces, display font as text font, neon everything, kitschy graphics of objects inserted when the plot shifts or graphics that don’t add anything to the story but misplaced atmosphere.
 Readability is very important in design.
 The person you attend to be reading your content must be able to see the content without trouble.
 The writing must be clear.
 Hence why make important information like the location of the next scene be in black over black shadows.
 This is important information because the movie spends 20 minutes of setup in the prison on top of brightly coloured graphics cards in the previous scene.

 A lot of the title cards for the characters being introduced us unreadable and too small.
 The font seems to go a distance away from the reader or in a font that is so legible it would have been better than the writing wasn’t there.
 But the font choices are just terrible.
 All of them are display fonts and too stylized for a lot of writing.
 Display fonts are good when you need a small portion that needs to be emphasized.
 But if it is a portion meant to be read like a paragraph most display fonts turn from fun and quirky to stupid.
 This is a basic readability test for font selection.
 If it can’t be read don’t use it.
 The size of the fonts is also an issue especially if it is too small to read.
 This creates eye strain and makes people turn away from reading your text.
 Plus the fonts are display fonts and can be unreadable at times.

 When the font looks questionable when it is still, making them move would make it worse.
 We work harder to see the writing.
-In the movie, it goes smaller emphasis the problem of the font choices.
+In the movie, it goes smaller emphasis on the problem of the font choices.
 Also, if the writing is not up on display long enough to make anyone read it what’s the point.
 The focus to fix with the font moving is the sense of time of how long it should be up to read.
 Each second is 24 frames so making the frames long enough to read is always best.
 If the font was meant to be decoration only then less writing should have been used.
 All the writing was semi-important to know about the character’s backstory (after the spoken backstory from Amanda Walker.)
 Which by itself is not that entertaining, since the viewer would have a few seconds to see and read character development.
 Therefore, it’s a lot of information to read.
 But the information to read is pointless when you read it.
 It doesn’t add anything and is just on display.
 If a pause button is necessary to know what was written the effect is utterly pointless.

 The motion graphics animations were okay in some scenes.
 But when it was the end credits that essentially the title cards of the characters, this seems out of place.
 The kaleidoscope effect is cool but once again too much and it doesn’t fit in.
 This just emphasizes how much this was done as an afterthought without looking at the film.